mdsauce/nethelp/README.md

   nethelp [flags]

 Flags:
-      --api            run API tests.
-Requires that you have $SAUCE_USERNAME and $SAUCE_ACCESS_KEY environment variables.
       --cloud string   options are: VDC or RDC.
 Select which services you'd like to test, Virtual Device Cloud or Real Device Cloud respectively. (default "all")
       --dc string      options are: EU or NA.
 Choose which data centers you want run diagnostics against, Europe or North America respectively. (default "all")
   -h, --help           help for nethelp